MileHacker Logo

 • Vegetarian and Vegan Options: Possible but challenging.
 Focus on beans, rice, ugali, plantains, sweet potatoes, cassava leaves.
 Palm oil and animal fats are common.

-• For vegans, clear communication is useful to avoid animal products.
+• For vegans, clear communication is useful to avoid items of animal origin.
 Look for vegetable-based stews.

 • Halal Availability: Generally found in areas with Muslim populations, especially Bujumbura, with Halal butchers and restaurants.